etwk/blog/content/lists/books.md

 	- [ ] Super Trader, Expanded Edition: Make Consistent Profits in Good and Bad Markets
 	- [ ] Eight Edges You Must Have: Your Written Trading Plan
 - Jack D. Schwager
-	- [ ] Unknown Market Wizards: The best traders you've never heard of #must
+	- [x] Unknown Market Wizards: The best traders you've never heard of #must
 	- [ ] Market Wizards: Interviews With Top Traders
 	- [ ] The Little Book of Market Wizards: Lessons from the Greatest Traders
 	- [ ] Hedge Fund Market Wizards: How Winning Traders Win
+	- [ ] A Complete Guide to the Futures Market: Technical Analysis, Trading Systems, Fundamental Analysis, Options, Spreads, and Trading Principles
+	- [ ] Market Sense and Nonsense: How the Markets Really Work (and How They Don't)
 - [ ] The Complete TurtleTrader: The Legend, the Lessons, the Results (Michael W Covel) #event #must
 - Nick Radge
-	- [ ] Weekend Trend Trader #strategy
+	- [x] Weekend Trend Trader #strategy
 	- [ ] Unholy Grails - A New Road to Wealth
 	- [ ] Adaptive Analysis for Stocks
 	- [ ] Every-Day Traders Australia: Australians Who Successfully Trade for a Living #interview